jhighman/bax/java-class-study/README.md

 4. **Matching**: Matching items from two lists
 5. **Ordering**: Arranging items in the correct order
 6. **MultipleSelect**: Selecting multiple correct answers

+## Development Guidelines

+### Adding New Features
+1. Place UI components in the `ui` package
+2. Add business logic to the `logic` package
+3. Define new data models in the `model` package

+### Creating New Question Types
+1. Create a new class in the `model` package
+2. Implement the `ExamComponent` interface
+3. Add support in the `QuestionLoader` class
+4. Create corresponding UI components if needed

 ## Troubleshooting